roby2014/virtual-board-vhdl/readme.md

 ### ⚠️ PROJECT UNDER DEVELOPMENT ⚠️
 *do not expect good documentation, clean and working code (for now)*

-## Board emulator for VHDL code simulation
+## Virtual Board for VHDL code simulation

+This project aims to allow VHDL simulation on a "virtual board" (so a FPGA board won't be required), in a more friendly way (so you won't need to look at waveforms again!).

 <img src="assets/goal.svg">

-This project aims to allow simulating VHDL circuits on a board emulator (so you dont need the "real" FPGA board).
+*(It's not an emulator since it won't emulate 100% real hardware)*

+## VPI

-The VHDL simulation is done via [GHDL](https://github.com/ghdl/ghdl), which runs a [`.vpi`](https://en.wikipedia.org/wiki/Verilog_Procedural_Interface) module built by `g++` from the [C++ code](https://github.com/roby2014/board-emulator-vhdl/tree/main/vhdl_vpi).
+The VHDL simulation is done via [GHDL](https://github.com/ghdl/ghdl), which runs a [`.vpi`](https://en.wikipedia.org/wiki/Verilog_Procedural_Interface) module built by `g++`.

-The board IO pins (leds, buttons, switches, hex displays, etc...) can be set/configured via configuration file ([`assets/board.cfg`](https://github.com/roby2014/de10-emulator/blob/main/vhdl_vpi/assets/board.cfg)) and the signals assignments can be configured inside [`assets/assignments.cfg`](https://github.com/roby2014/de10-emulator/blob/main/vhdl_vpi/assets/assignments.cfg).

-It also has a websocket server implemented which means it is easy to access to all the pins/signals via other applications, this will make the interface implementation process way easier.
+We can manipulate the simulation signals via a websocket server, customize board IO pins and also assign signals to those pins, [read more about the VPI module here](https://github.com/roby2014/virtual-board-vhdl/tree/main/vhdl_vpi).

+## UsbPort

-One of the goals is also to add compatibility with [UsbPort], which is a "communication" method that allows students to manipulate their VHDL circuit signals via a Kotlin/Java application.
+One of the goals is also to add compatibility with [UsbPort](https://github.com/roby2014/virtual-board-vhdl/tree/main/UsbPort), which is a "communication" method that allows manipulating VHDL circuit signals via a Kotlin/Java application.

+## Board UI

+Since it has a websocket server, it won't be hard to display signals in a "pretty" way to the user.

-[Here (gui_interface)](https://github.com/roby2014/board-emulator-vhdl/tree/main/gui_interface) is a quick UI prototype built with C++ to show what a board interface can look like.
+[Here (gui_interface)](https://github.com/roby2014/virtual-board-vhdl/tree/main/gui_interface) is a quick UI prototype built with C++ to show what a board interface can look like.

 ## Credits
 - [GHDL](https://github.com/ghdl/ghdl) - VHDL 2008/93/87 simulator